leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### Daily operation tools

 - Data aggregation for stats, user inquiry, etc...
-- Upload remote data from local GUI
+- Update remote data from local GUI
 - Download assets for debugging
 - Batch to update storaged data all at once
 - etc...